-This clinical experience will provide progressive exposure to and experience with diverse surgical procedures of elementary, intermediate, and advanced
+This clinical experience will provide progressive exposure to and experience with diverse surgical procedures of elementary, intermediate, and advanced complexity performed in relation to the practice of surgical technology in multiple specialties within the clinical setting.

 The A POSitive CARE approach is utilized to facilitate the learning process.
 It is a systematic approach to critical thinking and surgical problem solving focused on the ability of the student surgical technologist to anticipate the needs of the surgical team as well as the patient.

-Prerequisites: SURG2150, SURG2850
+SURG2150, SURG2850